-Additionally, in the brochure "GEV and EMICODE[®] - Questions and Answers", GEV gives brief, precise answers to the most commonly-asked key questions on emissions.
-The brochure "Breathe easily with EMICODE[®] - The Quality Seal for low-emission building products" provides a good overview of the eco-label EMICODE[®], the certifiable range of products and the test procedure used.
-It is primarily aimed at building owners, architects, building authorities, experts from tendering bodies and other interested parties.
+Additionally, in the brochure "GEV and EMICODE® - Questions and Answers", GEV gives brief, precise answers to the most commonly-asked key questions on emissions.
+The brochure "Green building with EMICODE® - Low-Emission Products" is principally directed at architects and building authorities, and gives a clear overview of EMICODE®, the range of products which can be certified, as well as the testing method involved.
 Both brochures are available in German, English, French and Italian.

-General information on EMICODE[®] for end-users and craftsmen can also be found in the brochure "EMICODE[®] - stands for low in emissions".
+General information on EMICODE® for end-users and craftsmen can also be found in the brochure "EMICODE® - stands for low in emissions".
 Manufacturers and consumers wishing to learn more about building materials with controlled emission levels can find out about members' products via the GEV membership list available on the Internet.